biptec/terraform-aws-lambda/modules/lambda-edge/README.md

 1. Create a folder that contains your source code in one of the supported languages: Python, JavaScript, Java, etc (see [Lambda programming model](https://docs.aws.amazon.com/lambda/latest/dg/programming-model-v2.html) for the complete list).
-1. Use this `edge-lambda` module to automatically zip that folder, upload it to AWS, and configure it as a Lambda function.
+1. Use this `lambda-edge` module to automatically zip that folder, upload it to AWS, and configure it as a Lambda function.
 1. Trigger your Lambda function using one of the following options:
     1. [AWS Console UI](https://console.aws.amazon.com/lambda/home).
     1. [AWS API](http://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html).